ems-project/EMSCommonBundle/doc/storages.md

 ## Cleaning useless assets
 With the time the size of your storages can increase.
 For security reason, it's not possible to cleaned them from the application.
 But, there is a procedure.

-With the EMSCoreBundle command `ems:asset:clean` you can remove from the database all references to files that are not used by at least one revision.
+With the EMSCoreBundle command `ems:asset:clean` you can remove from the database all files references that are not used by at least one revision.
 Typically, it cleans files that have been uploaded in a document but the or document has never been finalized, or the file has been replaced.

 Now if you define a new storage you'll be able to synchronize it with `ems:asset:synchronize`.
 This command is only synchronizing the referenced files.

 Finally, it's time to remove your old storage from the `EMS_STORAGES` config.
-And, if your are sure this storage isn't used by another elasticms, you can drop it.
+And, if you are sure this storage isn't used by another elasticms, you can drop it.

 ## Existing type of storages services